-The independent mode reveals equally significant but distinct behavior (Fig.~\ref{fig:fig3}f--g).
+The independent mode reveals equally significant but distinct behavior (Fig.~\ref{fig:fig4}f--g).
 While maintaining the same directional asymmetry in thresholds, the SP band narrows substantially, precisely constrained by the bistable regime boundaries.
-In the bistable regime (case~ii), the threshold temperature $T_\text{SP}$ with strong dependence on the injection direction emerges (Fig.~\ref{fig:fig3}e), activating a Hopf bifurcation and guiding the system into limit cycles.
-Under the same input conditions (e.g., case~iii), the absence of cumulative heating prevents approaching $T_\text{SP}$ for sustained oscillations, causing the system to return directly to equilibrium ($\Delta N \approx \Delta T \approx 0$) rather than following cyclic trajectories (Fig.~\ref{fig:fig3}h).
+In the bistable regime, the injection-direction-dependent threshold temperature $T_\text{SPi}$ emerges (Fig.~\ref{fig:fig4}e), which triggers a Hopf bifurcation and guiding the system into limit cycles.
+Under identical input conditions (e.g., case~iii), the absence of cumulative heating prevents the resonator from reaching $T_\text{SP}$ for sustained oscillations.
+Consequently, the system returns directly to the equilibrium state ($\Delta N \approx \Delta T \approx 0$) instead of following cyclic trajectories (Fig.~\ref{fig:fig4}h).
 This operational-mode dependence provides an additional degree of freedom over SP characteristics in chirality-engineered photonic systems.